EmdadHaque/MyResume/projects/ms_forms_logic_app_jit_access_approval.md

 ## Automate JIT RDP Access and Approvals to Azure VMs with MS Forms and Azure Logic Apps
 _Date: 6 Dec 2024_

-**Scenario**: In this environment, end users often require RDP access to a specific Azure VMs that are publicly available i.e. acting as bastion hosts.
+**Scenario**: In this environment, end users often require RDP access to specific Azure VMs that are publicly available i.e. acting as bastion hosts.
 Moreover, the access requirement is temporary.

-**Requirement**: For security hardening, only Just-In-Time (JIT) RDP access needs to be provided in order to lock down the access to a specific public IP, for a specific duration, and to ensure the request is approved first.
+**Requirement**: For security hardening, only Just-In-Time (JIT) RDP access needs to be provided in order to lock down the access to a specific public IP for a specific duration, and to ensure the request is approved first.

 **Aim**:
-Currently, users create a ticket for RDP access to a specific Azure VM and provide their pubic IP that needs to be allow-listed.
+Currently, the end-user creates a ticket for RDP access to a specific Azure VM and provides their pubic IP that needs to be allow-listed.

-This ticket gets triaged to the Azure admin team who evaluate the request and create the JIT access to the VM from the Azure Portal or via CLI.
+This ticket gets assigned to the Azure Admin team, who evaluate the request and create the JIT access to the VM using the Azure Portal or CLI.

-As you can imagine, the manual process is slow as it it done manually and dependent on an Azure admin's availability.
+As you can imagine, this manual process is slow and dependent on an Azure Admin's availability.

-The goal is to automate this so that end users can request the JIT access that forces them to provide the required information like the public IP they will access from, and an approver (who can be a non-admin user) can allow it, so that the JIT access is provided without need for an admin user to get involved.
+The goal is to automate this process in a way such that end-users can request the JIT access by providing the required information, and an approver (who can be a non-admin user) can allow it, so that the JIT access is provided without need for an admin user to get involved.

 **Background**: